martin-olivier/vangelis/README.md

 ```

 ## Build Tips
-If you want to uninstall IO-Tester :
+If you want to uninstall IO Tester :
 `make uninstall`

 If you just want to get the binary without installing :